On this page:

 calculation line ? -- question mark means debugging mode (ignored in loops).

-calculation line & -- ampersand means accumulation mode, result will be added to content of hy or the buffer.
+calculation line & -- ampersand means accumulation mode, result will be added to the content of hy or the buffer.

-calculation line && -- double ampersand means accumulation mode same as ampersand, but result will be written to a new line.
+calculation line && -- double ampersand means accumulation mode same as ampersand, but the result will be written to a new line.

 Do not confuse the accumulation mode ampersand at the end of a calculation line with the ampersand as a command